vNZNaaxjiPcoUd/Notes/doc/howtokeephappy.md

-you to find peace in the present moment no matter what challenges you face by cultivating these qualities you create a life that feels more balanced authentic and deeply satisfying a life where happiness is not something you chase but something you carry within you chapter 17 the transformative power of creativity creativity is one of the most underappreciated paths to happiness often we associate creativity with art music or writing but it's much broader than that creativity is about expressing yourself solving problems in new ways
+you to find peace in the present moment no matter what challenges you face by cultivating these qualities you create a life that feels more balanced authentic and deeply satisfying a life where happiness is not something you chase but something you carry within you \n ##chapter \n 17 the transformative power of creativity creativity is one of the most underappreciated paths to happiness often we associate creativity with art music or writing but it's much broader than that creativity is about expressing yourself solving problems in new ways